Colorado-Power-Electronics-Center/data_driven_component_level_design/README.md

                    value
 		b.
 Based on desired run-time, select n top components from database of each component in design
   		c.
 Run the brute-force optimization using the x components n-length component databases and same loss equations as in the tool
     		d.
 Select desired component combination from returned results
 		e.
 Use printing functions to print all parameters of optimized components and selected components
     		Note: For model estimation methods, same approach is used as in the optimization tool
       		Note: To get as good a loss estimation as possible, brute-force method only looks at component databases with all parameters available

-    Instructions for use: main_script.py walkthrough
+INSTRUCTIONS FOR BACKEND CODE: main_script.py walkthrough
 Note: the steps are listed in __main__.

     1. Data scraping (__main__ --> data_scraping() ):
         Description: This is the code to get data from the main page websites of components.
 Different starting URLs are